13pratham/AI_ML-Modules/Modules/module_01.md

 ##### **3.1.
 Explanation**

-The dot product (also known as the scalar product) is an algebraic operation that takes two equal-length sequences of numbers (vectors) and returns a single number (a scalar).
+The dot product (also known as the scalar product) is an algebric operation that takes two equal-length sequences of numbers (vectors) and returns a single number (a scalar).

 ##### **3.2.
 Mathematical Intuition & Equations**